 The development plan will incorporate a mix of commercial and residential uses wherein multifamily residential, small-format retail, and office space are blended within the existing neighborhood to enhance the streetscape.
 These neighborhood commercial facilities will supply daily necessities to the community residents through an easy-to-access development featuring communal plazas.

-Additionally, the proposed development will use the city-approved Walk-up pattern buildings to ensure that it remains architecturally compatible the rest of the locality and wider Midtown Area.
+Additionally, the proposed development will primarily use the city-approved Walk-up pattern buildings as a basis for architectural design to ensure that it remains architecturally compatible the rest of the locality and wider Midtown Area.
 Development of the proposed site will also adhere to tree preservation best practices in order to maintain a familiar and aesthetically pleasing streetscape.

 SECTION 1: PERMITTED LAND USES